vuejs/v2.vuejs.org/src/guide/comparison.md

 ### Data binding

 Angular 1 uses two-way binding between scopes, while Vue enforces a one-way data flow between components.
-The makes the flow of data easier to reason about in non-trivial applications.
+This makes the flow of data easier to reason about in non-trivial applications.

 ### Directives vs Components